Business Administration Courses: Fall 2024

 1 Credit Hour(s)

-This courses is offered in a seminar-style format for first year student-athletes to aid with the adjustment to college while helping these students develop a better understanding of intercollegiate athletics and the role of athletics staff at Daemen College.
-This course focuses on a variety of topics that will impact the student-athlete during their studies at Daemen College including scheduling, travel and representing the College on Campus and the Western New York Community.
+This courses is offered in a seminar-style format for first year student-athletes to aid with the adjustment to college while helping these students develop a better understanding of intercollegiate athletics and the role of athletics staff at Daemen University.
+This course focuses on a variety of topics that will impact the student-athlete during their studies at Daemen College including scheduling, travel and representing the University on Campus and the Western New York Community.
 (UG)

 MGT 208: Principles of Management